Skip to main content

 Awareness training plays a role, but it cannot carry the burden alone.

-Embedding secure-by-default processes means customers are protected every time, regardless of individual choices.
+Secure-by-default processes mean customers are protected every time, regardless of individual choices.

 Sharing stories from real incidents makes threats relatable, without implying victims are at fault.